-Finding the perfect location is the big part of travel photography.
-Before you start thinking about shooting techniques and composition, you have to do extensive research and planning.
+Finding the perfect location is a big part of travel photography.
+Before thinking about shooting techniques and composition, you must do extensive research and planning.
 For me, it takes a couple of weeks, prior to the trip, to pinpoint all the locations I want to visit and photograph.

-This time, I decided to hack the process and instead of doing heavy lifting myself, I asked top travel photographers to share their favorite photo locations around the world.
+This time, I decided to hack the process, and instead of doing the heavy lifting myself, I asked top travel photographers to share their favorite photo locations around the world.

 I asked every photographer one specific question: